 A personalized education.
 Small classes throughout the biomedical engineering major allow for exploration, meaningful discussions and firsthand field experience.
 Not only will you have direct access to faculty and groundbreaking research projects, but you'll also have opportunities to work with the same state-of-the-art instrumentation and tools found in industry today.
 This type of experience is not something you would normally get at larger campuses — or so early in your college career.

 Real-world learning.
 We believe that in order to get the most out of your education, you need to have practical experiences outside of the classroom.
 Many UWEC students take their studies to the field through immersion programs, study abroad or the National Student Exchange — opportunities we proudly offer to all Blugolds.

 Engaged faculty.
 All UWEC courses are taught by expert, caring faculty who make you and your success their top priority.
 Here, you won't just be a number.
 Professors will know you by name and do all they can to support you in earning your degree and finding a career path you love.

 - Campus: Eau Claire

 - This major does not require a minor.

 - Students majoring in this program will earn a Bachelor of Science (BS) degree.

 - Pre-Professional Health Club

-As a result of longer life expectancy and higher rates of healthcare spending that increase the demand for medical and assistive devices, biomedical engineering graduates are in high demand.
-Graduates leave with the knowledge and skills necessary to develop interventions that preserve and promote health and well-being.
-Students may find themselves working in manufacturing environments or at universities, hospitals, research facilities or medical institutions.
+With a degree in biomedical engineering from UW-Eau Claire, you'll quickly find countless job opportunities await you.
+Graduates leave with the knowledge and skills necessary to apply engineering practices to solve human health problems, developing interventions that preserve and promote health and well-being.
+Students may find themselves working in manufacturing environments or at universities, hospitals, research facilities, medical institutions or healthcare and technology companies.